 The Hubris of Patriotic Science

 A final aspect to Fritz Haber’s natal chart must be mentioned – his conjunction of the planet Uranus with the asteroid Ixion in the sign of Cancer.

-The planet Uranus rules over all of the Sciences as well as intellectual genius, especially when applied to the creations of invention.
+The planet Uranus rules over the Sciences at large along with intellectual genius, especially when applied to the creations of invention.
 When Fritz Haber was born his individualized mental genius represented by his natal Uranus was next to the asteroid Ixion.
-Ixion was a mortal man in Greek myth who committed crimes such as murder and theft and felt no remorse for his deeds because, as he saw it, they were committed due to a sense of personal need.
+Ixion was a mortal man in Greek myth who committed crimes such as murder and theft and felt no remorse for his deeds because, as he saw it, they were committed due to personal necessity.